synthetichealth/synthea/README.md

 Some settings can be changed in `./config/synthea.yml`.

-Synthea will output patient records in C-CDA (requires running instance of Mongo DB) and FHIR STU3 formats in `./output`.
+Synthea<sup>TM</sup> will output patient records in C-CDA (requires running instance of Mongo DB) and FHIR STU3 formats in `./output`.

 ### Upload to FHIR Server
 After generating data, upload it to a STU3 FHIR server: